civicrm/civicrm-buildkit/doc/civibuild.md

 $ amp test

-## Create a new build using Drupal and Civi v4.5.
-The command will
+## Create a new build using Drupal and the CiviCRM "master" branch.
-## print out URLs and credentials for accessing the website.
+## The command will print out URLs and credentials for accessing the website.

-$ civibuild create d45 --url http://localhost:8001 --admin-pass s3cr3t
+$ civibuild create dmaster --url http://localhost:8001 --admin-pass s3cr3t
 ```

 ## Build Types